2008 Game Predictions part 1

 If you cut yourself while playing you won’t even notice.

 1. The PSP is a successful multimedia machine.
 A significant percentage of purchasers are using it to listen to music and watch movies.
-Reports of people not particularly interested in games buying the system are common, and even dedicated gamers (see Christian of this website) are very interested in all the multimedia aspects of the PSP. → I’d rather die than not read this article!
+Reports of people not particularly interested in games buying the system are common, and even dedicated gamers (see Christian of this website) are very interested in all the multimedia aspects of the PSP. → All happy games are alike; each unhappy game is unhappy in its own way.

 Retrospectives – Metal Gear Solid series part 4